seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Where I espied the panther fast asleep.

 **QUINTUS**
-My sight is very dull, whate’er it bodes.
+My sight is very dull, whate'er it bodes.

 **MARTIUS**
-And mine, I promise you; were’t not for shame,
+And mine, I promise you; were't not for shame,
 Well could I leave our sport to sleep awhile.

 *Falls into the pit*

 **QUINTUS**
-What art thou fall’n?
+What art thou fall'n?
 What subtle hole is this,
-Whose mouth is cover’d with rude-growing briers,
+Whose mouth is cover'd with rude-growing briers,
 Upon whose leaves are drops of new-shed blood
-As fresh as morning dew distill’d on flowers?
+As fresh as morning dew distill'd on flowers?
 A very fatal place it seems to me.
 Speak, brother, hast thou hurt thee with the fall?

 **MARTIUS**
-O brother, with the dismall’st object hurt
+O brother, with the dismall'st object hurt
 That ever eye with sight made heart lament!

 **AARON**